 In November 2011, the Federal Reserve finalized capital planning rules applicable to large BHCs including us (commonly referred to as Comprehensive Capital Analysis and Review or "CCAR").
-Under the rules, a BHC with total consolidated assets of \$50 billion or more must submit a capital plan to the Federal Reserve on an annual basis that contains a description of all planned capital actions, including dividends or stock repurchases, over a nine-quarter planning horizon beginning with the fourth quarter of the calendar year prior to the submission of the capital plan ("CCAR cycle").
-The BHC may take the capital actions in its capital plan if the Federal Reserve provides a non-objection to the plan.
-The Federal Reserve's objection or non-objection generally applies to capital actions during the four quarters beginning with the second quarter of the second calendar year in the planning horizon.
+Under the rules, a BHC with total consolidated assets of \$50 billion or more must submit a capital plan to the Federal Reserve on an annual basis that contains a description of all planned capital actions, including dividends or stock repurchases, over a nine-quarter planning horizon beginning with the fourth quarter of the calendar year prior to the submission of the capital actions during the four quarters beginning with the second quarter of the second calendar year in the planning horizon.

 On September 24, 2013, the Federal Reserve released an interim final rule that incorporated the Final Basel III Capital Rule into CCAR.
 On October 17, 2014, the Federal Reserve issued a final rule to modify the regulations for capital planning and stress testing ("2014 Final Capital Plan and Stress Test Rule").
-In addition, the OCC issued a final rule in December 2014 modifying its Dodd-Frank Act stress testing regulation, to be consistent with the 2014 Final Capital Plan and Stress Test Rule changes to the Federal Reserve's Dodd-Frank Act stress testing regulation.
-The Dodd-Frank Act stress testing regulations are described above in "Enhanced Prudential Standards and Other Requirements under the Dodd-Frank Act."
+In addition, the OCC issued a final rule in December 2014 modifying its Dodd-Frank Act stress testing regulation, to be consistent with the 2014 Final Capital Plan and Stress Test Rule changes to the Federal Reserve's Dodd-Frank Act stress testing regulations are described above in "Enhanced Prudential Standards and Other Requirements under the Dodd-Frank Act."

 The 2014 Final Capital Plan and Stress Test Rule changes the annual capital plan and stress test cycle start date from October 1 to January 1, effective for the cycle beginning January 1, 2016.
 Under the 2014 Final Capital Plan and Stress Test Rule, for the CCAR cycle under which capital plan submissions were due by January 5, 2015 ("2015 CCAR cycle"), the Federal Reserve's objection or non-objection applies to planned capital actions from the second quarter of 2015 through the second quarter of 2016.
 Subsequent submissions each would cover a four-quarter period.
-The change in the start date of the annual cycle impacts the asof dates for data used to project results as well as the dates that stress test results must be submitted to the regulators and disclosed to the public.
+The change in the start date of the annual cycle impacts the as-of dates for data used to project results as well as the dates that stress test results must be submitted to the regulators and disclosed to the public.
 For the annual company-run stress test, a BHC is required to disclose the results within 15 calendar days after the Federal Reserve discloses the results of that BHC's supervisory stress test, unless that time period is extended by the Federal Reserve.
-The 2014 Final Capital Plan and Stress Test Rule requires a BHC to disclose results of its mid-cycle stress test within 30 calendar days after the BHC submits the results of its mid-cycle stress test to the Federal Reserve, unless that time period is extended by the Federal Reserve.
+The 2014 Final Capital Plan and Stress Test Rule requires a BHC to disclose results of its mid-cycle stress test within 30 calendar days after the BHC submitted to the Federal Reserve.
+Intersoft is extended by the Federal Reserve.